-Finally in this section we address the generic issue of longitudinal phase space evolution in an ERL which requires special attention particularly for ERLs where the quality of beam delivered is critically dependant on this single pass dynamics.
-To zeroth order, after the beam has been used (e.g. participated in the free-electron laser (FEL) process), has to be re-injected with the proper decelerating phase.
-This requires the recirculation loop to be $\sim$ (n + $\frac{1}{2}$ ) $\frac{2}{1}$ where n is an integer and $\frac{2}{1}$ is the wavelength associated to the radio-frequency (rf) accelerating system.
-To higher order, the longitudinal phase space correlations between an electron relative longitudinal coordinate z and its fractional momentum offset ? needs to be properly chosen such as minimizing the final fractional momentum spread after deceleration.
-In this Note we first follow the approach presented in Reference [13] and consider the simple case of linear longitudinal manipulation, we then build on this simple treatment and consider the effects of longitudinal space charge (LSC).
-We also address possible issues pertaining to coherent synchrotron radiation (CSR).
+Finally in this section, we address the generic issue of longitudinal phase space evolution in an ERL which requires special attention particularly for ERLs where the quality of beam delivered is critically dependant on this single pass dynamics.
+To zeroth order, after the beam has been used (e.g. participated in the FEL process), has to be reinjected with the proper decelerating phase.
+This requires the recirculation loop to be $\sim (n+1/2)\lambda{\rm rf}$ where n is an integer and λ{RF} is the wavelength associated to the radiofrequency (RF) accelerating system.
+To higher order, the longitudinal phase space correlations between an electron relative longitudinal coordinate z and its fractional momentum offset δ needs to be properly chosen such as minimizing the final fractional momentum spread after deceleration.
+In this note we first follow the approach presented in Ref.
+[13] and consider the simple case of linear longitudinal manipulation, we then build on this simple treatment and consider the effects of longitudinal space charge (LSC).
+We also address possible issues pertaining to CSR.